Senate passes Bill to facilitate $375,000 income tax credit for MSMEs

 She noted that this assistance is crucial given that MSMEs are important drivers of job creation, economic growth and development in Jamaica.

-“MSMEs make up more than 95 per cent of all classified taxpayers and the Government is therefore determined to continue to recognise their importance and to encourage their growth.
-This is [going to be accomplished] by creating a framework of measures and solutions that help MSMEs overcome the challenges that traditionally have hindered their growth and development,” she said.
+“MSMEs make up more than 95 per cent of all classified tax payers and the Government is therefore determined to continue to recognise their importance and to encourage their growth.
+This is by creating a framework of measures and solutions that help MSMEs overcome the challenges that traditionally have hindered their growth and development,” she said.

-Senator Johnson Smith noted that over the last two years, the Government has implemented a suite of measures geared towards these goals — including abolishing the asset tax and the minimum business tax, and increasing the General Consumption Tax threshold from $3 million to $10 million.
+Johnson Smith noted that over the last two years, the Government has implemented a suite of measures geared towards these goals, including abolishing the asset tax and the minimum business tax, and increasing the General Consumption Tax (GCT) threshold from $3 million to $10 million.

 The annual income tax credit will be available for both regulated and unregulated MSMEs that earn up to $500 million each year, and file taxes.